-Living Situation Acceptable Types of Documentation (in order of preference) Documentation Standards Hospital or Other Institution Emergency shelter provider or homeless street outreach provider letter (if previously sleeping in emergency shelter or place not meant for human habitation).
-OR SVF Literally Homeless Certification cannot be obtained) Obtain emergency shelter provider letter.
-Letter Should: Be on shelter provider letterhead Identify shelter program Include statement verifying shelter stay immediately prior to (i.e. the day before or same day as) hospital/institution admission date.
-Be signed and dated by shelter provider Include documentation in SSVF participant file.
-Self-declaration of literal homelessness.
-Obtain signed and dated original self-declaration from participant.
-Self-declaration should verify literal homelessness (residing in shelter or place not meant for human habitation) immediately prior to (i.e. the day before or same day as) hospital/institution admission date.
-Grantee should document attempt to obtain written third party verification and sign SSVF Self-Declaration forms.
+Living Situation Acceptable Types of Documentation Documentation Standards (in order of preference) ■ Include emergency shelter provider letter in participant file.
+OR , , Homeless Certification or provider letter cannot be obtained) Self-declaration of literal Obtain signed and dated original self-declaration from participant homelessness. participant.
+Grantee should document attempt to obtain written third party verification and sign self-declaration forms.
 Include self-declarations in participant file.
-Transitional Housing Written documentation that the Veteran family is scheduled to become a resident of permanent housing within 90 days.
+Written documentation that the Veteran family is scheduled to become a resident of permanent housing within 90 days.
 Obtain letter from future landlord / housing provider OR SSVF staff certification that housing will be developed or located within 90 days or letter to the file.
-Written literal homeless certification.
-AND Obtain signed and dated SSVF Literally Homeless Certification or standard Homeless Certification from transitional housing provider.
-This is a standardized form that, at a minimum, contains the following: Name of the transitional housing program Statement verifying current transitional housing
+Place Not Meant for Human AND Habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) Written literal homeless certification.
+Obtain signed and dated SSVF Literally Homeless Certification or standard Homeless Certification from homeless street outreach provider (may include other third-party referral source, such as a local law enforcement agency).
+This is a standardized form that, at a minimum, contains the following: (if SSVE OR - Literally Homeless Certification cannot be obtained) Homeless street Obtain letter from homeless street outreach provider or outreach provider referral source (e.g. local law enforcement agency).
+The